ntouma513/challenge-9/README.md

 ### You will need to ensure node.js is installed.
 This can be done by running 'node -v' in your terminal.
 Once confirmed that node.js is installed, you will need to also ensure the inquirer package is installed in order to prompt this application.

 ## How to's
-### Once in the terminal after the install of the inquirer package and running the node.js file, you will
+### Once in the terminal after the install of the inquirer package and running the node.js file, you will then follow the prompts to create the actual README file.
+The generateMarkdown.js file  contains the logic to create the README content based on the user input.
+The index.js file will handle the user input and is what is displayed in the terminal as the prompt questions.

 ## Contributions
 ### Multiple resources were used to assist with creating the code to create this.